 Section 7.
 The office of Mr. Tennessee State University shall be declared vacant if the incumbent fails to be in compliance with any provision of Section 3 above with the exception of the grade point average requirement during the term of the office.

 Section 7A.
-Mr. Tennessee State University may be removed from office by a two-thirds vote of the House of Delegates, if the incumbent’s behavior, conduct or reflects a negative image on the office, the student body, or the university—subjecttoarightofappealtothevicepresident for student affairs and/or his/her designee.
+Mr. Tennessee State University may be removed from office by a two-thirds vote of the House of Delegates, if the incumbent’s behavior, conduct or reflects a negative image on the office, the student body, or the university—subject to a right of appeal to the Vice President for student affairs and/or his/her designee.

 Section 8.
-Should the office of Mr. Tennessee State Universitybecomevacantforanyreason, the line of succession shall fall in order to the first runner-up, second runner-up,etc.
+Should the office of Mr. Tennessee State University become vacant for any reason, the line of succession shall fall in order to the first runner-up, second runner-up,etc.

 Article IV Miss Tennessee State University